The Routes

 The Vertical Nightmare.

 The ‘Skyway’ is the most cinematic route on the entire circuit, offering everything from urban environments, ocean vistas, seaside cliffs, vineyards and forests to high-mountain passes and desert flats.
-With 400 miles to conquer, it is absolutely visually stunning and just as much physically punishing.

 Current Conditions